Our mission is to provide mostly local produce as well as education on health and wellness to food insecure neighborhoods.

 How do we fulfill our mission?

-We have a mobile market systems that provides mostly local produce in up to 30 neighborhoods per month.
+We have a mobile market system that can provide mostly local produce in up to 30 neighborhoods per month.

 Mobile Market Stops